Particl-Community/academy/intro/intro_general_functions.rst

 - Secure your funds with multi-signature addresses which require more than one party to authorize transactions.
 - Available on desktop and mobile wallets.

+In-depth details can be found at :ref:`PART Cryptocurrency`.

 Particl Proof-of-Stake (Staking)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~